Battle of Bint Jbeil: The battle of the bodies

-IDF has a long standing policy of not leaving wounded or dead soldiers on the battle field and would at times go to great lengths to retrieve them.
-At the same time Israel has maintained a policy of not returning to families for burial the remains of killed soldiers that had engaged in "hostile terrorist activity".
+IDF has a long standing policy of not leaving wounded or dead fighters on the battle field and would at times go to great lengths to retrieve them.
+At the same time Israel has maintained a policy of not returning to families for burial the remains of killed fighters that had engaged in "hostile terrorist activity".
 Instead they are buried in fenced-off so called "cemeteries for enemy dead", maintained by IDF military rabbinate, in what the Israeli human rights organization B'Tselem considers a "demeaning and shameful manner".

 This policy was particularly pronounced in the 2006 Lebanon war and would have a profound effect on the conduct of the war.
 IDF Chief of Staff Halutz repeatedly ordered Israeli troops during the war to capture Hezbollah bodies "to show to the media".
-During the war Israel also released footage to FOX news of the slain Hezbollah soldier Hadi Hasrallah, the 18-year-old son of Hezbollah Secretary General Hassan Nasrallah, killed in a clash in south Lebanon 1997 and whose body was retained by Israel.
+During the war, Israel also released footage to Fox News of the slain Hezbollah fighter Hadi Hasrallah, the 18-year-old son of Hezbollah Secretary General Hassan Nasrallah, killed in a clash in south Lebanon 1997 and whose body was retained by Israel.
 His remains were returned to Lebanon in an exchange in 1998.